gilbarbara/helpers/README.md

 ### Async

 **ASYNC_STATUS**
-A constant with possible async statuses
+A constant with possible async statuses.

 **cors(data: any, statusCodeOrOptions: number | CorsOptions = 200): CorsResponse**
 Returns a CORS response.